As an aquarist, keeping the health of my fish is my top priority.

-- 1 Why is My Goldfish Turning Black?
+- 1 Why Would a Goldfish Turn Black?

 Environmental factors such as too small a tank or infrequent water changes can quickly cause discolorations in goldfish.